efskap/sefr/README.md

 New engines can be added for use by `sefr` by adding them to the `config.toml` file.

-A basic engine definition looks like this, and all fields are mandatory:
+A basic engine definition looks like this:

 ```toml
 [engines.yt]